-Poisons like arsenic and thallium cause slow, progressive poisoning that can take weeks or months to be fatal.
+Poisons like arsenic and thallium can cause slow, progressive poisoning that may take days, weeks, or even longer to become life-threatening, depending on dose and exposure route.

 Understanding Slow-Acting Poisons and Their Mechanisms

 The mechanism behind slow poisoning varies depending on the toxin.
-Some interfere with cellular respiration, others disrupt enzyme function or damage organs over time.
+Some interfere with cellular energy production, others disrupt enzyme function or damage organs over time.
 This slow progression often results in symptoms that mimic chronic illnesses, which can delay treatment and increase mortality risk.

-For example, arsenic disrupts cellular metabolism by inhibiting critical enzymes involved in energy production.
-Over weeks of exposure, this leads to multi-organ failure.
-Similarly, thallium interferes with potassium channels essential for nerve and muscle function, causing neurological decline over time.
+For example, arsenic disrupts critical enzyme systems involved in cellular energy metabolism.
+Over repeated exposure, this can contribute to multi-organ injury.
+Similarly, thallium mimics potassium and disrupts normal cellular processes essential for nerve and muscle function, causing neurological decline over time.

 Understanding which poison kills a person slowly requires examining how these toxins interact with the body at the molecular level and how their effects manifest clinically.